jfxueX/bash/commands/local/sed.md

 The hold buffer starts out containing a blank line.
 When the
-"x" command
+`x` command
 modifies the first line, line 1 is saved in the hold buffer, and the blank line takes the place of the first line.
 The second
-"x" command exchanges the second line with the hold buffer, which contains the first line.
+`x` command exchanges the second line with the hold buffer, which contains the first line.
 Each subsequent line is exchanged with the preceding line.
 The last line is placed in the hold buffer, and is not exchanged a